MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/configuration.md

 Many views won't appear in the navigation bar unless the size of the view is specified with the [`WidthRequest`](xref:Xamarin.Forms.VisualElement.WidthRequest) and [`HeightRequest`](xref:Xamarin.Forms.VisualElement.HeightRequest) properties, or the location of the view is specified with the [`HorizontalOptions`](xref:Xamarin.Forms.View.HorizontalOptions) and [`VerticalOptions`](xref:Xamarin.Forms.View.VerticalOptions) properties.

 Because the [`Layout`](xref:Xamarin.Forms.Layout) class derives from the [`View`](xref:Xamarin.Forms.View) class, the `TitleView` attached property can be set to display a layout class that contains multiple views.
 Similarly, because the [`ContentView`](xref:Xamarin.Forms.ContentView) class ultimately derives from the [`View`](xref:Xamarin.Forms.View) class, the `TitleView` attached property can be set to display a `ContentView` that contains a single view.

+## Page visibility

+Shell respects page visibility, set with the [`IsVisible`](xref:Xamarin.Forms.VisualElement.IsVisible) property.
+Therefore, when a page's `IsVisible` property is set to `false` it won't be visible in the Shell application and it won't be possible to navigate to it.

 ## Related links